Umichyingzhen/zw/_portfolio/CLIP.md

 ---
 title: "Research on Pneumonia Patient Condition Classification Using Diffusion Models and CLIP"
-excerpt: " Explored large model techniques for classifying pediatric chest X-ray images into normal, bacterial pneumonia, and viral pneumonia categories.
+excerpt: " Explored large language model–based techniques for classifying pediatric chest X-ray images into normal, bacterial pneumonia, and viral pneumonia categories.
 Using 5,856 radiographs and synthetic images generated via LoRA fine-tuning of a Stable Diffusion model, we addressed class imbalance and improved training accuracy.
 A fine-tuned CLIP model further demonstrated the potential of multimodal approaches for radiologic diagnosis of pneumonia."
 collection: portfolio
 date: 2024-12-17
 ---